ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 ```
 Valid projects are listed on help.

-Generate files needed by mbedcli
+Generate files needed by mbed-cli
 * `custom_profile.json` lists toolchain profile or compile flags parsed from the yaml files
 * `custom_targets.json` contains platform information for specific hics.
 * `.mbedignore` filters all files not needed for the project.